Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Background and set-up

-\begin{rmk} Up to homotopy, a choice of line bundle on $\CP^3$ is equivalent to a first Chern class.
-So, to generalize topological Horrocks' addition to rank $3$ bundles, we could try to work with the set of rank $3$ vector bundles on $\CP^5$ with fixed $c_1$ and $c_2$.
-This cannot work without a choice of $V_0$.
-To apply our setup, we would need a section
+\begin{rmk} To generalize topological Horrocks addition from rank $2$ bundles to rank $3$ bundles, one might hope to consider isomorphism classes of rank $3$ vector bundles on $\CP^5$ with fixed $c_1$ and $c_2$.
+However, the additional choice of $V_0$ is necessary.
+To apply our setup, we would need a section $\sigma$ of $c_1\times c_2\: BU(3) \to K(\Z,2)\times K(\Z,4)$.